 Tip 3 – Aim high

-If your child scores 52 out of 56 for MCQs consistently, skip this.
+If your child scores 52 out of 56 for MCQs consistently, skip this tip.

 If your child gets 36 / 56, aim for 44 and above.

 If your child gets 44 /56, aim for 50 and above.

-Take this example “The ball slows down as kinetic energy is converted to heat energy due to friction.
+Take this example “The kinetic energy of the ball is converted to heat energy due to friction.
 Eventually, the ball comes to a stop.”

-Writing those 2 sentences awards your child 1 mark.
+Writing the above 2 sentences awards your child 1 mark.

-The MCQ simply reads the question, analyse the options and get the correct answers.
+Each MCQ simply requires your child to read the question; analyse the options and choose the correct answers.

 It is WAAY easier to get two marks in the MCQ.

 Yet, I have been seeing students obsessed with pulling up their OEQ marks when their MCQs are in the 40 to 44 mark range.

 Work on the MCQs for weaker topics.

-(Go to Tip 1 and 2 on boosting MCQs quickly)
+(Go to Tip 1 and Tip 2 on boosting MCQs quickly)